BestTimesToVisit.com Logo

 food

-Don't leave Cologne without trying a 'Halve Hahn' – it's a rye roll with cheese, butter, and mustard, and a true local specialty!
-Pair it with a Kölsch beer, but remember, you'll be served small glasses, and the waiters will keep refilling them until you place your coaster on top of your glass to signal you're done.
+Don't leave Cologne without trying a 'Halve Hahn' – it's a rye roll with cheese, butter, and mustard, and a local specialty that's surprisingly filling and affordable.
+Pair it with a Kölsch beer, the city's signature brew, but remember, you'll get refills automatically unless you place your coaster on top of your glass!

 transport